-Blockage of smaller veins (branch veins or BRVO) in the retina often occurs when retinal arteries that have been thickened or hardened by atherosclerosis cross over and place pressure on a retinal vein.
+Blockage of smaller veins (branch veins or BRVO) in the retina often occurs in places where retinal arteries that have been thickened or hardened by atherosclerosis cross over and place pressure on a retinal vein.

 - High blood pressure (hypertension)

-Because the risk of these disorders increases with age, retinal vein occlusion most often affects older people.
+The risk of these disorders increases with age, therefore retinal vein occlusion most often affects older people.

 Blockage of retinal veins may cause other eye problems, including:

-- Glaucoma (high pressure in the arteries), caused by new, abnormal blood vessels growing in the front part of the eye
+- Glaucoma (high pressure in the eye), caused by new, abnormal blood vessels growing in the front part of the eye

 - Macular edema, caused by the leakage of fluid in the retina

-- Sudden blurring or vision loss in all or part of one eye
+Symptoms include sudden blurring or vision loss in all or part of one eye.

 Exams and Tests